-Financial aid is available to eligible students.
-Information regarding sources and the eligibility to receive funding may be obtained in the Financial Aid Office.
+Financial aid is available to eligible students. -Information regarding sources and the eligibility to receive funding may be obtained in the Financial Aid Office.
 The amount of financial aid is dependent upon financial need; therefore, the amount awarded may vary from student to student.
 The attendance policy and satisfactory academic progress must be maintained throughout the length of the program to remain eligible for Federal Financial Aid.
-Students losing their benefits may re-enroll as self-pay until such time benefits can be reinstated.
+Students losing their benefits may reenroll as self-pay until such time benefits can be reinstated.

 Postsecondary students are assessed tuition, books/kits and lab fees.
-These fees are discussed during the enrollment period and are payable upon registration.
+The session's tuition and lab These fees are discussed during the enrollment period and are payable upon registration., and have an approved payment plan.
 Certain programs require the purchase of supplies, insurance, tools and uniforms.
 Generally, items purchased are used in employment after graduation.
 Fees are subject to change without notice.
 Florida residents are assessed tuition by the clock hour at the current rate set by the Florida legislature.
 A Florida resident is defined as a person whose official residence has been in the state of Florida for one full year prior to enrollment.
 The current in state tuition rate is \$2.44 per clock hour.
 The out of state rate is \$9.32.
 There is also a \$5 student ID fee.
 Information on the cost of individual programs may be obtained on the Wilton Simpson Technical College website at hernandoschools.org/schools/stc

-Payment for program tuition is made at the time of registration at the Administrative Office based at 17050 Spring Hill Drive, Brooksville, Florida, 34604.
+Payment for program tuition is made at the time of registration at the Administrative Office based at 801 N. Broad Street17050 Spring Hill Drive, Brooksville, Florida, 346014.
 Payment of approved installment plans can also be made at the Administrative Office.
 Cash, money order, debit card, Visa, Discover and Master Card are accepted forms of payment for most programs.

 Potential payment issues should be discussed with the Coordinator of Career and Technical Education to rectify any issues.
 Students will be given a verbal reminder if installment plan is one day late.
 After two weeks a written reminder of payment due will be mailed to the student.
 After thirty days of non-payment a letter confirming withdrawal from the program will occur if payment is not received within fifteen days.
-After forty-five days a certified letter will be mailed to the student withdrawing them from the program.
-Re-entry into a Wilton Simpson Technical College program may be allowed as long as any outstanding amounts are paid.
+After forty fiveforty-five days a certified letter will be mailed to the student withdrawing them from the program.
+Class books will be returned or the cost of the book will be billed to the student at the stated purchase rate when the book is signed for.-Re-entry into a Wilton Simpson Technical College program may be allowed as long as any outstanding amounts are paid.